Senior Seminar [CAPS]

 CLASS PARTICIPATION – 25%

-Includes: participation in the seminar, attendance at all community partner meetings, partcipation in group work meetings, in-class group work, reflection posts, attendance at all out-of-class field trips and out of class workshops.
+Includes: participation in the seminar, attendance at all community partner meetings, partcipation in group work meetings, in-class group work, reflection posts, group presentations, attendance at all out-of-class field trips and out of class workshops.

 PROFESSIONAL DEVELOPMENT WORK – 35%